A cost-benefit analysis of cross-lingual transfer methods: Experiments

-As proposed by \citep{xue2021mt5}, we also fine-tune T5-pt on a bilingual version of MS MARCO, i.e., a dataset formed by joining the original version of MS MARCO in English and the translated version in Portuguese.
-In all settings, we fine-tune a T5-base for 100k steps using batches of size 128, a learning rate of $10^{-3}$ and the AdaFactor optimizer~\citep{shazeer2018adafactor}.
+As proposed by \citep{xue2021mt5}, we also fine-tune mT5 on a bilingual version of MS MARCO, i.e., a dataset formed by joining the original version of MS MARCO in English with a translated version in Portuguese, German or Vietnamese.
+In all settings, we fine-tune a mT5-base for 100k steps using batches of size 128, a learning rate of $10^{-3}$ and the AdaFactor optimizer~\citep{shazeer2018adafactor}.
 We use a Google's TPU v3-8 to fine-tune and evaluate.
 While fine-tuning takes about 12 hours, the inference time is approximately 5 hours.
 We also established a baseline using BM25 implemented by Anserini~\citep{10.1145/3077136.3080721}.
-Besides providing baseline results, BM25 also serves as the initial retrieval module for the T5 reranking models.
+Besides providing baseline results, BM25 also serves as the initial retrieval module for the mT5 reranking models.
 The top 1000 passages ranked according to BM25 are used as candidate passages to the rerankers.